certainlives/certainlives.github.io/_blog/2023-04-24-drowning-in-milk.markdown

 date: 2023-04-24 00:11:42 -0400
 category: jekyll update
 ---
 Over the past month, I’ve been thinking back to Michael Warner and the late Lauren Berlant’s essay [“Sex in Public.”](http://criticaltheoryindex.org/assets/sexinpublic.pdf ""Sex in Public."")
 One of the central questions of the essay is how intimate spaces ground community within particular property relations.
-The club, the public park, the subway, sex shop—any space unfolds a particular set of intimacies, allowing certain forms of closeness to flourish and others to perish.
+The club, the public park, the subway, the sex shop—any space unfolds a particular set of intimacies, allowing certain forms of closeness to flourish and others to perish.
 The relation between intimacy and space is a political question as policy, the economy, and the police shape which intimate spaces are able to exist, particularly in cities where property values are exceedingly high.

 <html>
 <body>